 The amount of leave shall be credited to the employee either on the date the employee receives confirmation of the submission of the disability application to the U.S. Department of Veterans Affairs or on the first day the employee begins or returns to employment after active duty, whichever is later.
 When the employee receives the disability rating decision, the employee shall report that information to the Superintendent or designee.
 If the disability rating decision makes the employee eligible for the leave, the time used before the decision shall be counted toward the 10-day maximum leave.
-If the disability rating decision makes the employee ineligible for the leave, the disability rating decision to an alternative leave balance.
+If the disability rating decision makes the employee ineligible for the leave, the district may change the sick leave time used before the disability rating decision to an alternative leave balance.
 (Education Code 44978.2)